snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 Running the workflow
 ::::::::::::::::::::

-Below we will run an example Snakemake workflow, using conda to install software on the fly.
+Below we will run an example Snakemake workflow, using conda envrionments to install dependencies at runtime.
 Clone the example workflow and cd into the directory:

 .. code:: console